What to Consider When Reading Policy Documents and How to Compare Policy Costs

 Why Get Health Insurance?

 Health insurance: is it really necessary?
-Given policies that range from $157 per month for a 25 year old female to $293 per month for a 55 year old male, it is a question that can be asked.
-You may then say golly gee, I wish I had coverage for such procedures as hip replacement, non-urgent heart surgery, or hysterectomy, and more.
+Given policies that range from $157 per month for a 25-year-old female to $293 per month for a 55-year-old male, it is a question that can be asked.
+You may then say golly gee, I wish I had coverage for such procedures as hip replacement, non-urgent heart surgery, hysterectomy, and more.
 But if you are healthy in the long run you will be glad you never spent the extra dollars.

 Rates often increase as you get older because better and costlier therapies are used, which were once considered innovative.
 For example, what you may require most of the time, when you are older and perhaps retired you find that the costs of health insurance are at their highest.

 The public health system will eventually provide care if you get ill or you develop a chronic disease.
-But it is the “later” part that makes health insurance attractive to many people as indicated in the following.
-Some feel that the possibility of getting the service as soon as they are in need of it is worth the price and inconvenience of being a member of an HMO.
+But it is the “latter” part that makes health insurance attractive to many people as indicated in the following.
+Some feel that the possibility of getting the service as soon as they need it is worth the price and inconvenience of being a member of an HMO.

-We’ve all heard that question before Do You Really Need Health Insurance?
+We’ve all heard that question before Do You Need Health Insurance?

 Before deciding to take out health insurance, consider asking yourself the following questions:

-• Can you create a fund for medical expenses strictly?
-As to the former if you answer is yes you would appear to be best off without health insurance or at least without comprehensive coverage so long as you may not need expensive options or procedures in your younger healthy years.
+- Can you create a fund for medical expenses strictly?
+As to the former if your answer is yes you would appear to be best off without health insurance or at least without comprehensive coverage so long as you may not need expensive options or procedures in your younger healthy years.

-• For the purpose of this quiz, are you cool with some measure of risk with your money?
+- For this quiz, are you cool with some measure of risk with your money?
 There are those insurers who provide policies that allow the insurer to pay a certain proportion of the claims.
 The thought is that possessing skin in the game may reduce possible useless procedures or over-utilization of healthcare services.
-Instead, you could decide to settle for a larger excess in an effort to bring down the premiums.
+Instead, you could decide to settle for a larger excess to bring down the premiums.

 Questions to Discuss With Your Health Insurance Agency